GluuFederation/gluu-gateway/gluu-oauth2-client-auth/README.md

 }
 ```

-### Verify that your API can be accessed with valid basic token
+### Verify that your API can be accessed with valid token
 (This sample assumes that below bearer token is valid and grant by OP server).

 ```